mjgriffin1113/gridlights-demo-app/README.md

 5. Access the LED Controller
 1. Once the upload is complete, navigate to 4.3.2.2 in your browser.
 2. Start using the app to control the LED light!

+# REPL User Guide
+Using the REPL
+to use, open a terminal in Pymakr in Projects/ and click connect, and then create terminal (note that a terminal places a lock on the entire serial line so no other program can use it while the serial line is open.
+This is one reason it is important to close serial connections properly)
+If the terminal was created, you should now see a python prompt.
+From there, import a module and you can now access its variables, functions, and classes.

+To set the lights in REPL
+>>> from wled_control import WLEDController
+>>> wled = WLEDController("192.168.1.150")
+>>> wled.set_color(255, 0, 0)  # Set color to red
+>>> wled.turn_off()  # Turn off the LEDs